 “Editorial: Music, Institutions, and the Failure of Nations.”
 Journal of the American Musicological Society 66/1 (Spring, 2013)

 “Opera Audiences.”
 Oxford Handbook of Opera, ed.
 Helen Greenwald.
-Oxford: Oxford University Press (expected publication date: 2013)
+Oxford: Oxford University Press (in press; expected publication date: 2014)

 “Music in 17th-Century France” (with Peter Bennett).
 Cambridge Companion to French Music (expected publication date: 2014)